WheteThunger/MonumentAddons/README.md

 - `makill` -- Kills the entity that you are aiming at.
 - `maskin <skin id>` -- Updates the skin of the entity you are aiming at.
 - `masetid <id>` -- Updates the RC identifier of the CCTV camera you are aiming at.
-  - You must be aiming at the base of the camera.
   - Note: Each CCTV's RC identifier will have a numeric suffix like `1`, `2`, `3` and so on.
 This is done because each CCTV must have a unique identifier.
 - `masetdir` -- Updates the direction of the CCTV you are aiming at, so that it points toward you.
-  - You must be aiming at the base of the camera.

 ### Profiles